Hubs-Foundation/policies-procedures-guidelines-public/hubs-discord-moderator-guidelines.md

 * **Off topic messages in the general channel**
   - Reply to the user that the general channel isn’t the best place for their messages and direct them to the proper channel.
   - Share the message link in the #mods channel and let the other moderators know that you’ve taken care of it.

-Moderators could delete posts, then directly message the member that the original poster is welcome to re-post if they add context about connection to Hubs.
-If the member refuses, the original post stays deleted.
-If a member posts repeatedly, is messaged about relevance, and does not re-post, the Moderators could take this as a reason to remove the member from the server.
-All this could be documented in the admin private channel.

-The random (and off-topic?) channel should have a wide leeway for posts not related to Hubs.
-Still, all Discord server rules apply.
-Most of the posts we’ve seen that have been deleted are blatant server violations.
-When in doubt, it is safest to take a post out of public view while it is being discussed with other Mods.